Listen to this article

 Bottom Line

 A retirement readiness score above 80% generally indicates that you're on track for retirement, with scores above 90% being excellent.
 However, scores below 65% suggest a need to reassess your strategy, potentially increasing savings or delaying retirement.
 While these scores provide a valuable snapshot of your readiness, they should be part of a comprehensive retirement planning process.
 Regularly review and adjust your plan, considering professional advice to ensure you're prepared for the unexpected twists and turns on the road to retirement.
+Remember, retirement planning is not a one-time event, but an ongoing process that requires regular monitoring and adjustments.

 Try the Calculator